ganrad/openai-api-router/README.md

    Review the `api-router-config.json` file and add/update the Azure OpenAI Service model deployment endpoints/URI's and corresponding API key values in this file.
 Save the file.

    **IMPORTANT**: The model deployment endpoints/URI's should be listed in increasing order of priority (top down) within the file.
 Endpoints listed at the top of the list will be assigned higher priority than those listed at the lower levels.
 The API Gateway server will traverse and load the deployment URI's starting at the top in order of priority.
-While routing requests to API backends, the gateway will strictly follow the priority order and route requests to endpoints with higher priority first before falling back to low priority endpoints.
+While routing requests to OpenAI API backends, the gateway will strictly follow the priority order and route requests to endpoints with higher priority first before falling back to low priority endpoints.

 4. Set the gateway server environment variables.